factmata/slate-api-documentation/source/index.html.md

 ## Volume and latency
 The API can support up to 20,000 URLs a day.
 One URL takes between 5 seconds and 1.5 minute to be scored.
-The time depends on whether the text scraped from the URL is already in our DB or resuires scraping, which take 20-60 seconds.
+The time depends on whether the text scraped from the URL is already in our DB or requires scraping, which take 20-60 seconds.
+For domain scoring, one domain takes on average 20 minutes to be scored.
+This time varies depending on how many URLs are available under a domain.

 # Authorization